seinecle/gephi-tutorials/docs/generated-slides/subdir/what-is-gephi-en_temp_common.md

 - Gephi is "cut" in a large number of modules, each providing a specific function.
 This makes it easier to maintain and evolve the software, by working on independent parts.
 - Since version 0.9 the https://gephi.wordpress.com/2015/12/04/gephi-boosts-its-performance-with-new-graphstore-core/["graph store"] of Gephi has become a completely independent module: it can be reused by another software.
 - Anybody can create new modules for Gephi! https://gephi.org/plugins/#/[They are called "plugins"].
-You and me can create plugins to add features to Gephi.
-They integrated with Gephi seamlessly.
+They integrate with Gephi seamlessly.

 == created, maintained and documented by volunteers, for the community.